 The Georgia Department of Labor (GDOL) adopted an emergency rule for partial claims effective March 16, 2020.
-This rule states that all Georgia employers must file partial claims online on behalf of their employees for any week during which an employee is out of work due to a partial or total company shutdown caused by COVID-19.
+This rule stated that all Georgia employers must file partial claims online on behalf of their employees for any week during which an employee is out of work due to a partial or total company shutdown caused by COVID-19.
 A partially employed claimant is an individual who, during a particular week, had earnings of less than their weekly benefit amount, was employed by a regular employer, and worked less than normal and customary hours for such employer due to employer action.

 Please visit the GDOL’s website for any updates about these rules: www.gdol.ga.gov.